 They won't even talk about it.

-Um to keep the people in Seattle safe in this utopian festive zone, as they call it.
+They just attack Trump, calling for an aggressive response to keep the people in Seattle safe in this utopian festive zone, as they call it.

-I mean, it's it's the autonomous zone.
+I mean, it's the autonomous zone.

-You know, Trump says, look, if he vows to get it settled and bring back peace and protect people in Seattle, but it's really the governor and the mayor that need to do it.
+You know, Trump says, look, he vows to get it settled and bring back peace and protect people in Seattle, but it's really the governor and the mayor that need to do it.

 They're not going to do a thing.